 AAU, junior Olympic and Club sports don’t translate into scholarships and coaches only go see players they have already heard of.

 Neither does playing 18 games at the high school level in the middle of Montana.
 Getting recruited is partly about exposure, and the more you play and the further you play from home, the more chances you have to be seen by college coaches.
 First off, how do college coaches hear of players?
 Well, they go to games, tournaments and camps and see players.
 That’s their job.
 They go to events to see players for the first time, not just players they have heard of.
-College coaches usually migrate to events where they will see more student-athletes of skill.
+College coaches usually migrate to events where they will see more student-athletes of skill in one place (hint, not high school games!).
 AAU and Olympic development teams don’t take every kid that has a glove or a pair of cleats; these programs are usually for more skilled players who dedicate more time to the game.

 With that being said, if a college coach has to choose a game to go to (a high school game or AAU tournament) they are probably going to choose the AAU tournament.
 Playing AAU and Club ball doesn’t guarantee you will be recruited, but it’s a step in the right direction.
+Kids who aren’t interested in continuing their athletic career in college are at the beach in the summer or fishing.
+Kids who are interested in being college athletes are playing on travel teams in the summer.
 A D3 coach I know in New York begged his school for 2 years to let him fly to Las Vegas for an AAU tournament.
-He finally got to go this year and there were 70 teams in attendance and he will be actively recruiting many of the players he saw at the tournament.
+He finally got to go and there were 70 teams in attendance and he will be actively recruiting many of the players he saw at the tournament.
 Why did he want to go to this tournament?
 Because he knew he would be exposed to 1,000 high school basketball players that most likely want to play in college.
 His other option was to attend 300-500 high school basketball games to see that many skilled players, which option would you choose?
 I know other coaches that recruit their entire team from a single tournament each year.
 Since your high school season takes place at roughly the same time as a college season, college coaches do not have the time to see you play much or at all during high school and the summer is an extremely important time-period for college coaches to recruit.

 Another D1 baseball coach said that at one point 20 of his 32 players on his team were recruited from a single tournament held each summer in his state.
-Players who don’t attend this event are at a huge disadvantage come recruiting time.
+Players who don’t attend this one event are at a HUGE disadvantage come recruiting time.

 You aren’t a Division I prospect just because you receive a few letters.
 If you don’t get at least 100 by your junior season, forget about getting a full ride to a D-I. Instead, keep the mail from the smaller schools.

-Did you hear the story about a football prospect who got 180 letters from the University of Nebraska and never ended up getting one calls from the coaching staff and didn’t get recruited by them.
+Hmm.
+What if I get 99 letters?
+Do I give up because it wasn’t 100?
+Did you hear the story about a football prospect who got 180 letters from the University of Nebraska but never received one call from the coaching staff and didn’t get recruited by them.
 In reality, after football and basketball, there are very few individual programs that will send a 100 letters to one prospect!
 The only teams that can do that are nationally renowned teams at schools with lots of money, but there are hundreds if not thousands of D1 teams that can’t afford to send a 100 letters to a single prospect.
 On personal phone call from a coach will do more for them than 20 form letters.
-There is a D1 lacrosse coach that has a recruiting budget of $200 dollars for the entire year.
+There is a D1 lacrosse coach I know that has a recruiting budget of $200 dollars for the entire year.
 How many letters do you think they send out with that budget?
 Step away from the D1 being talked about here which is D1 football and basketball, i.e., the players you see on TV on Saturday afternoons or in bowl games and NCAA tournaments.
 There are many D1 schools and teams you have never heard of that while they are D1, they simply don’t have the money or exposure to send out thousands of letters.
 They are small schools with small programs, with coaches that often recruit in their home state or the surrounding area, but they still have scholarships to offer.

 Just because you received a letter doesn’t mean you are being recruited!
 Colleges send out thousands of letters to recruits.